zvox-rbx/mongodb-client/README.md

 ## Installation

-Copy the module into your project and require it or use wally to install it as package:
+Copy the module into your project and require it:

 ```lua
 local HttpService = game:GetService("HttpService")